 By independence and the completely multiplicative property, \[\E[g(X)] = \E\left[\prod_{i \in I} g(i)^{N_i}\right] = \prod_{i \in I} \E\left[g(i)^{N_i}\right] = \prod_{i \in I} P_i[g(i)]\]

 Of course, we are particularly interested in exponential distributions for \((S, \cdot)\).
-We will first characterize the exponential distributions in terms of the random prime powers, and then in terms of Dirichlet distributions.
+In this section we will first characterize the exponential distributions in terms of the random prime powers, and then in Section 4, with the addition of the norm structure, in terms of Dirichlet distributions.

 Random variable \(X\) has an exponential distribution on \((S, \cdot)\) if and only if \(X\) has a probability density function \(f\) has the form \[f(x) = \prod_{i \in I} p_i (1 - p_i)^{n_i}, \quad x = \prod_{i \in I} i^{n_i} \in S\] where \(\bs p = (p_i: i \in I) \in \ms P\).
 The rate constant is \(\prod_{i \in I} p_i\).